Best Elden Ring Vagabond build: Weapons, armour sets & stats

 You can level your Dexterity every now and then, but don't dump too many points into it.
 Make sure to put a few points into Intelligence until it hits level 15, and Endurance should be your third primary stat to focus on after your main two are levelled high, and you've reached 15 Intelligence.

-There is a lot of key equipment that the best Elden Ring Vagabond build will need to use, some of which can be found quickly, while others will take you a while to acquire.
-We'll break down the what and why in detail below.
+There's a lot of key equipment that the best Vagabond build will need to use, some of which can be found quickly, while others will take you a while to acquire.
+I'll break down the what and why in detail below.

 Zweihänder

-Firstly, you'll want to get the Zweihänder sword from the Isolated Merchant, who can be found in the west of the Weeping Peninsula, which is to the south of the map.
+Firstly, I suggest you get the Zweihänder sword from the Isolated Merchant, who can be found in the west of the Weeping Peninsula, which is to the south of the map.

-It costs 3500 runes, so it's quite easy to earn, and requires 19 Strength, meaning you'll have to level it up a little from where you began.
-This isn't going to be your main colossal sword, but it's the best early game one you can find.
+It costs 3500 runes, so it's quite easy to earn, and requires 19 Strength, meaning you'll have to level it up a little from where you began, but this won't be too much trouble in the region where you find it.
+This isn't going to be your main colossal sword, but it's the best early-game one you can find.

 Greatsword